-- a. constituted or governed by the laws of a third country, or
+- a. constituted or governed by the laws of a third country; or

 - b. controlled by at least one director,

 partner, member or other person, that

 (i) is a person referred to in (a), or (ii) is a

-third country national, or
+third country national; or

-- c. a third country national
+- c. a third country national.

-A body corporate is connected with a third country undertaking if it is controlled by the third country undertaking or by another undertaking that is controlled by that third country undertaking - this would capture situations where an Irish subsidiary controlled by a third country undertaking was the party formally acquiring an interest.
+A body corporate is connected with a third country undertaking if it is controlled by the third country undertaking or by another undertaking that is controlled by that third country undertaking - this would capture situations where an Irish subsidiary, controlled by a third country undertaking, was the party formally acquiring an interest in Ireland.

-To whom must a notification be made under the Bill?
+To whom must a notification be made under the Act?

 A notification must be made to the Minister.
-A range of information on the Transaction must be provided for screening purposes including on the parties to the Transaction and corporate information.
+A range of information on the Transaction must be provided including on the parties to the Transaction, corporate information and information on the economic activities carried out by the parties.
 Failure to notify and to provide this information is an offence.